arfc/arfc.github.io/manual/guides/openmc.md

 # Step 0.
 Read the Installation Guide
 OpenMC has an [excellent installation guide](https://docs.openmc.org/en/stable/usersguide/install.html#installing-from-source) that covers the dependencies.
-You should read this guide and understand it.
-I have installed OpenMC from source many many times and I have found several practices make the whole process easier, cleaner, and more self-contained.
+Several practices, discussed below, may make the whole process easier, cleaner, and more self-contained.

 # Step 1.
 Set up a Conda environment
-When building OpenMC from source, using a conda environment to install dependencies rather than `apt` allows different versions of software to exist on the same machine.
-It also allows you to easily install OpenMC's Python API.
+When building OpenMC from source, using a conda environment to install dependencies allows different versions of various dependencies to co-exist on the same machine.
+It also eases installation of OpenMC's Python API.
-I like to use the name `openmc-env` for my environment, so I run:
+To create an environment with the  name `openmc-env`, run:

 ```
 conda create -n openmc-env